tae-c/tae-datavis/final-project-I.md

 | [home page](https://tae-c.github.io/tae-datavis/) | [visualizing debt](visualizing-debt) | [critique by design](critique-by-design) | [final project I](final-project-I) | [final project II](final-project-II) | [final project III](final-project-III) |

+### Project outline

+I want this project to help my design thesis.
+As a 2nd year master's student in the school of design, I am spending this academic year conducting design research and writing a thesis.
+My thesis topic, which is still working in progress, is exploring how design can help combat workplace stress, improve self-determined motivation, and avoid burnout by helping coworkers build high quality relationships with one another.
+Consequently, I was looking for any datasets on employee stress, burnouts, workplace happiness, and etc. I came across a pretty robust survey done by Buffer on "State of Remote Work 2023".
+They seem to conduct a large survey every year across working employees across the world and publish the results.
+The results are composed of such variety of questions and there are just too many statistics.
+While useful on their own, I wanted to cherry pick certain results from their data and tell a story of workplace happiness through a scrollable story on Shorthand.
+This can be a very useful thing that I can use for my thesis to visualize the problem space.

+Because Buffer publishes "State of Remote Work" every year, I will also have access to see results from previous years so that I can also visualize certain trends that I want to showcase.